Hubs-Foundation/hubs-docs/docs/spoke-grid.md

 ---
 id: spoke-grid
 title: Grid
-description: Grid and Snap Mode of Spoke
+description: Spoke contains a default one-half meter grid and snapping to that grid.
+Those settings can be changed.
 ---

 ![Screenshot of Spoke](img/spoke-grid.png)